jw120/ytdl/README.md

 # ytdl

-Unfinished personal project
+Simple script for personal use.

-Utility to manage downloads of videos from a set of youtube channels
+Utility to manage downloads of videos from a set of youtube channels using youtube-dl.
+Intended to be run in the folder where the videos are to be downloaded (and the archive file is located)

-## TODO
+## Possible future enhancements

-* Allow over-ride of all global parameters.
-Use .ytdl.json file for config (including output dir)
-* Check cli opts help makes sense
+* Allow changing of other parameters
+* Tests

 ## Command line options